huynguy-db/arcion-docs/content/docs/target-setup/imply.md

 {{< hint "info" >}}
 When using Imply as target, Arcion adds two new columns to table from its side:
 - `OP_TYPE`: Means operation type.
 For snapshot, it will always will be `I`.
 For delete and update, it's `D` and `U`.
 This is necessary to carry out CDC.
 - `VER_COL`: This column contains a monotonically increasing value for each row.
-Since every table doesn't have a primary key, these values help distinguishing different rows.
+Since every table doesn't have a primary key, these values help distinguish different rows.
 {{< /hint >}}

 ## I. Set up Connection Configuration